 A very real application of plants that is increasing year on year is the use of plants, particularly moss, in urban areas as CO2 scrubbers.
 Many densely populated, high emission areas are creating walls of plants on the side of buildings so absorb the CO2 produced and increase air quality which is a very real risk in major cities.
 Scientists are exploring the possibility of using these walls or buildings covered in plants to capture the CO2 to be used or recycled for commercial uses such as creating hydrocarbons for fuel with the addition of hydrogen.

-Collaboration in innovation is key and at ENSEK we are no stranger to that, to see our expert ecosystem and how we can help innovate in the energy sector have a look at our partner page here.
+To see our expert ecosystem and how we can help innovate in the energy sector, have a look at our partner page.